ArchangelX360/sdis64-ctac/README.md

 ./gradlew ":name_of_the_subproject:test"
 ```

-Example for running the test suite of `brain` subproject:
+Example for running the test suite of `backend` subproject:

 ```
-./gradlew ":brain:test"
+./gradlew ":backend:test"
 ```

 > To know more about which command you can run on a subproject, you can use the `tasks` command.
-> e.g. `./gradlew ":brain:tasks"` will show you every possible command that can run on the `brain` subproject
+> e.g. `./gradlew ":backend:tasks"` will show you every possible command that can run on the `backend` subproject

 ### Configuration encryption setup